alin07/shoppy-list/README.md

 # Shoppy List

 A grocery list generator that lets users enter recipe urls then adds and condenses all the ingredients (and units) into the shopping list.
 This is a personal project that I wanted to create to make my life easier when I need to do grocery shopping for multiple recipes.

-# How to set up
+# How to set up locally

 1. Download the project
 2. In your terminal, change your directory to the root directory of this project
 3. install all dependancies with `npm i`
-4. run `npm run build && npm run start` if you want to run prod mode or `npm run dev` if you want to run development mode (TODO: Currently prod mode not working. will come back to address this later)
+4. run `npm run build && npm run start` if you want to run prod mode or `npm run dev` if you want to run development mode
+5. type in `localhost:3000` in your browser

 # Current Features:

 - an input to allow users to enter a recipe url
 - after a user submits a url string, the application will pull recipe ingredients and create a shopping list with ingredients.
 - user can continue to add more urls and the application will add the new ingredients to the shopping list